-Living with a colostomy bag can be an entirely new and sometimes hassling experience for a patient.
-After you recover from the surgery, you are sure to find many things that are quite different from what they were before, but there are some effective tips with which you can use to lead a healthy and happy life, even with a colostomy bag by your side.
+Living with a colostomy bag can be an entirely new and sometimes inconvenient experience for a patient.
+Once you have an ostomy, several aspects of your body will be different from what they were before.
+Here are some effective tips to help you lead a healthy and happy life, even with a colostomy bag by your side.

-While living with a colostomy might be a challenging experience; adapting yourself to a new lifestyle is not that difficult; especially when a few changes in lifestyle are managed effectively.
-With good guidance and a sound knowledge of the medical condition for which a surgery was done, ostomy patients can push forward with a full and robust life.
+While living with an ostomy initially might feel like a challenging experience, adapting to a new lifestyle with your ostomy can be easier when you make a few changes in your routine.
+With good guidance and a sound knowledge of the medical condition for which your ostomy surgery was done, you can move forward with a full and robust life.

-Here are a few of the tips which will make it easier for you to live with a colostomy bag, and enjoy a healthy and active lifestyle as well.
+Here are a few of the tips that will make it easier for you to live with an ostomy bag and enjoy a healthy and active lifestyle.

 Tips On How To Live With Your Colostomy Bag

-Just follow some simple rules and tricks, and you will be able to start leading a happy and active life within no time after your colostomy surgery.
+Follow these simple tips and tricks, and you will start leading a happy and active life within no time after your ostomy surgery.

-Avoid all medication that might cause constipation or diarrhea.
-It is best to consult your doctor and discuss your case with them.
-They will instruct you about which medications to avoid and which to continue during your post surgery period.
-Compliance with your doctor's recommendations will keep you comfortable and enjoying life.
+Avoid medication that might cause constipation or diarrhea.
+It is best to discuss your medications with your doctor.
+Your doctor will tell you about which medications to avoid and which to continue using after your surgery.
+Compliance with your doctor's recommendations will help you to be comfortable and enjoy life.

 Choose a careful diet plan.
-It is important that a patient recovering from colostomy surgery avoids foods which cause excessive gas.
-Cabbages, nuts and beans are a definite no-no. If you wish to avoid discomfort after the surgery avoid foods that produce gas.
-Consult a dietician who can offer you guidance as to the ideal diet plan, which will not cause diarrhea or constipation problems after your colostomy surgery.
+It is important that a patient recovering from ostomy surgery avoids food which can cause excessive gas.
+Cabbages, nuts, and beans are notorious for causing excessive gas.
+Consult a dietician who can offer guidance as to an ideal diet plan after surgery that will not cause diarrhea or constipation.

-Strive to accustom yourself to the idea of living with a bag hanging at your side.
-The latest ostomy supplies and bags are designed to be inconspicuous and are not easily discernible.
-In this way, a recovering patient can lead a normal life with a flat colostomy bag that is inconspicuous and discreet.
+Become familiar with the idea of living with a bag at your side.
+The latest ostomy supplies and bags are designed to be inconspicuous.
+A patient with an ostomy now can lead a normal life with a flat colostomy bag that is more discreet than in the past.

 Types of Ostomy Bags

-There are two types of colostomy bags available for patients in the market.
+There are two types of colostomy bags available for patients.
 A one piece ostomy pouch consists of a flange and a bag that are joined together.
-Ounce full, a closed ostomy bag can be removed and disposed.
-A drainable ostomy bag can be simply drained and continued to be used.
+Once full, a closed ostomy bag can be removed and disposed.
+A drainable ostomy bag can be simply drained and then reused.

-The two piece ostomy pouch has a skin barrier and ostomy bag that are separate but attachable through a flange.
-The skin barrier stays attached to the skin for a number of days.
-When the colostomy bag is full, it can easily be removed and drained throughout the day.
+The two piece ostomy pouch has a skin barrier and ostomy bag that are separate but are attached through a flange.
+The skin barrier stays attached to the skin for several days.
+When the colostomy bag is full, the ostomy bag can be removed and drained easily throughout the day.

-After draining, the ostomy bag is reattached and reused.
+After draining, the ostomy bag can be reattached and reused.

-Colostomy surgery patients need to take care to avoid any skin irritations and infections, which are caused as a result of stool leaks from underneath the bag or around the flange.
-Another thing to watch out for is the development of a hernia around the colostomy area, which might cause the bowel to become really narrow.
+Patients with an ostomy should avoid skin irritation and infection, which are caused by stool leaking from underneath the bag or around the flange.
+Be aware of the potential development of a hernia around the ostomy site, which might cause fluid leaving the bowel through the ostomy to become blocked.

-The ideal way to avoid any medical issues is to adopt a healthy and balanced diet plan after a colostomy surgery.
-It will take some time, but with a good diet and fresh colostomy bag supplies, you will be able to lead a healthy lifestyle once more.
+The ideal way to avoid any medical issues is to adopt a healthy and balanced diet plan after your ostomy placement surgery.
+It may take time after surgery, but with a good diet, knowledge about how to care for your ostomy, and fresh colostomy bag supplies, you will be able to lead a healthy and full life again.